MeMasterMind/Discord-Lists-v6/readme.md

 <p align="center">We are glad to announce the release of V6 for Discord Lists! <br> Make sure to read the wiki for setup instructions.</p>
 <hr>

-**I have stopped updating this repository and this is a copy of the website before 30th August 2021.
+**I have stopped updating this repository and this is a copy of the website before 25th August 2021.
+Screenshots soon!
 [Read More](https://discordlistsdestruction.memastermind.repl.co)**

 # Changelog